I've done a project on how to apply entropic OT to studying the style shift detection problem.

 Here's a paper (including a presentation and exercises) from a BSc seminar on cake-cutting protocols.

 Here's a presentation from my favourite course at ETH Zürich, Models of Computation.
-I still think the amount of homework and grading were incommensurate, but the weekly challenges were wonderful.
+I'm not allowed to include them here but the weekly challenges were wonderful.

 Why just draw shapes if you can overthink them into oblivion?